 Born on 13 July 1887 at 48 Tyrone Street, Dublin, Sean was a son of Patrick Doyle, a Miller & Kate (née Dolan).
 He was baptised John Joseph in the Pro-Cathedral.
 After his father’s death his mother remarried in 1896.
 The family moved across the Liffey to George’s Quay, directly opposite what must have looked an imposing Custom House to the young Sean.

 By 1911 they were back again on the north side, in Buckingham Place off Portland Row.

-During the Tan War he was out early as a member of the IRA party who attacked Lord French’s convoy at Ashtown in December 1919 when Vol. Martin Savage died and Dan Breen was wounded.
+He was out early in the War of Independence as a member of the IRA party who attacked Lord French’s convoy at Ashtown in December 1919 when Volunteer Martin Savage died and Dan Breen was wounded.

-He was also on the arms raid at Collinstown Aerodrome and many Squad operations, most notably the famous attempt to rescue Sean MacEoin (under sentence of death in Mountjoy Jail) using a captured armoured car, in April 1921.
+He was also on the arms raid at Collinstown Aerodrome and many Squad operations, most notably the famous attempt to rescue Sean MacEoin (under sentence of death in Mountjoy Jail) using a captured armoured car, on 14 May 1921.

 Later, Paddy O’Daly wrote that Sean Doyle was “among the very first men in Dublin selected by the late Dick McKee and Minister of Defence for the first Active Service Squad.
 He left his position in Dublin Corporation to take up the work.
 He never failed on any job that was put up to him.
 He was a thoroughly reliable and competent officer.”

 Sean played field sports – code unknown to this writer – as we can see from this memorial card published after his death.

 In 1915 Sean had attended the wedding of his sister Sarah to John C Wood* and appears marked ‘S’ on left in this charming family photo.